ProjectBubblez/bubblez.js/README.md

 First you should obtain your api token through the settings page.
 Use the below code to start a client, replace "token here" with your api token.
 The options can be removed if you don't want to use any options.
+Warning: Make sure to start contacting the bubblez api after the ready event has been fired and not before.
+If the ready event hasn't been fired yet, the token hasn't been set either!
 ```javascript
 const bubblez = require('bubblez.js');
 const client = new bubblez.client({ options });